bkhoo123/bkhoo123/README.md

 # [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&size=30&pause=5000&color=FFFFFF&width=1000&lines=Hi+I'm+Brian+and+I'm+a+Software+Developer!)](https://git.io/typing-svg)
 Hi there!
-I'm Brian, a fun loving, goofy, Fullstack Engineer with a passion for using technology to solve complex problems and create engaging user experiences.
+I'm Brian, a Automation Fullstack Software Engineer at QA Wolf with a passion for using technology to solve complex problems and create engaging user experiences.

 ## 💻 Tech Stack
 Here are some of the technologies I have been working with: